 no clarityif lockdown events helped tame the virus or just helped few monster brands to capture more markets / minds by eating smaller fishes but majority of helpless public remains gripped by political anger, accusation, and protest.
-Its insult to injury toward the lives and livelihoods of commoners that have been ruined by lockdowns while some small protests are being applauded by the same people who days before were denouncing defiant small business owners and lockdown opponents as selfish and unscientific for urging public policy makers to open the economy and heal corrupt healthcare systems w/o mere profiteering intents.
+Its insult to injury toward the lives and livelihoods of commoners that have been ruined by capitalists while some small protests are being applauded by the same people who days before were denouncing defiant small business owners and lock-down opponents as selfish and unscientific for urging public policy makers to open the economy and heal corrupt healthcare systems w/o mere profiteering intents.